Davidson High School (New South Wales): Season

 The "Season of Performing Arts" or "SOPA" was established in 1994, originally as the "Evenings of Performing Arts", as a means of annually showcasing the best of all the performing arts: Music, Dance, and Drama.
 It is held over several days at the local Glen Street Theatre.

 Student leadership

 At the instigation of the second Principal, Austin Hayes, the first student council was formed in 1976, and the first School Captains were elected in 1975.
-The Student Representative Council (SRC) consists of students elected from years 7-11 who are active in the school and have an input into school and student issues.
+The Student Representative Council (SRC) consists of students elected from years 7–11, Prefects are selected in year 12, and house captains for sporting events.

 Debating and Public Speaking also play a role in the school, with previous student involvement in the Premier's Debating Challenge, New South Wales Law Society Mock Trial Competition, the Sydney Morning Herald Public Speaking Competition, Rotary 'Youth Speaks' Competition, and the Rotary Model United Nations Assembly.

+In February of 2024.
+Davidson High came under controversy after a shocking Nine News report revealed that over 800 people had signed a petition demanding the School's Hall be renovated.
+The news report was followed by a montage of photographs showing the hall's smashed windows & damaged window frames, as well as several broken roof tiles.